zhanglab/psamm/docs/commands.rst

 Use the ``--id`` option to search for a reaction with a specific identifier.
 The ``--compound`` option can be used to search for reactions that include a specific compound.
-If more that one compound identifier is given (comma-separated) this will find reactions that include all of the given compounds.
+If more than one compound identifier is given (comma-separated) this will find reactions that include all of the given compounds.